CrossEye/BibleLiteracy/README.md

 ### The New Testament ###

 Christianity started as an offshoot of Judaism.
-The second half of the Bible is a description of the origins of Christianity as well of some of its theology.
+The second half of the Bible is the story of the origins of Christianity as well of some of its theology.
 Most of these books were written between 50 and 150 years after the death of Jesus.

 #### The Gospels ####